Sisters of Charity Leadership

 Director of Latin American Missions

-Hermana Esther entered the SCLs in 1987 and served a teacher in Peru for over 22 years.
-Hermana Esther became the Director of Latin American Missions in 2021.
+Hermana Esther entered the SCLs in 1987 and has served as a teacher in Peru for 24 years.
+She currently teaches Religious Education to high school students at Enrique López Albujar Educational Institution.
+Previously, she served as the school’s Tutoring Coordinator.
+Hermana Esther became the Director of Latin American Missions in 2021, supporting the projects that the Congregation supports.
+She has involved other teachers in the commitment to serve the most vulnerable.

 Sister Jean Anne Panisko